jaredhocutt/openshift4-deploy/docs/install/aws_generic.md

 ## Cluster Information

-When the automation to create a cluster completes, you are given output that describes information about the cluster you just deployed.
+When the automation to create a cluster completes, you were given output that describes information about the cluster you just deployed.
 Sometimes it's useful to get this information again.